 “Empirical evidence suggests that not all mental and social capacities are universal and deep cultural differences exist between groups,” the authors write.
 “Emotional and social concepts are environmentally constructed in each culture, and these cultural differences become biologically embedded in brain structure.”

 This leads to another significant implication—that childrearing and early childhood experiences are more important than we thought.
-Not only do early experiences shape our personality and values, they also create the wiring that will govern our perception of the world far into adulthood.
+Not only do early experiences shape our personality and values; they also create the wiring that will govern our perception of the world far into adulthood.

 Barrett emphasized that even in the new framework, there are significant commonalities in human brains, regardless of geographic location and social position.
 One key is that the quality of early life experiences plays a much larger role than commonly thought in the adult health of individuals.

-“We’re not all snowflakes,” she said, referring to notion that no two are alike.
+“We’re not all snowflakes,” she said, referring to the notion that no two are alike.
 “Were more like houses; we can only weather strong storms if we’re built on a solid foundation.”

 Growing a social brain